page last edited on 28 January 2017

 If we configure the above option combinations as product variants for the product ”Kitty Print Melamine Plate, 12 inch”, our buyers will still be able to select the color and pattern of the kitty print as product options, but this time we won’t need to worry about them selecting an unavailable option combination: first, you will be able to remove the variant “Orange + Dotted” as unavailable from the beginning; second, if any of the other variants goes out of stock, the store will automatically disable the respective option combination so that buyers will not be able to select it.

-To use product variants in your store, you will need to install the module Product variants by X-Cart team.
-For installation instructions, see Installing modules from the Marketplace.
+To use product variants in your store, you will need to install the addon Product variants by X-Cart team.
+For installation instructions, see Installing Addons from the Marketplace.

-As a result, you should have the module Product variants listed in your store’s Enabled modules section (Addons > Enabled modules).
+As a result, you should have the addon Product variants listed in your store’s Installed Addons section (My addons).
 Make sure it is enabled:

-Please do mind that product variant will override the price and weight modifiers if they are set up.
-So you can’t have both used at the same time.
+Please be aware that product variants will override price and weight modifiers if they have been set up.
+You cannot use both at the same time.

 To configure product variants for a product: